 To get the allicin out of the garlic, crushing it so the juice comes out is the best way to consume.
-Add crushed garlic to your meals at the end of the cooking process so you don't damage the allicin properties.
-Stir into your soups, casseroles, stir fries, slow cooked meals etc. after they have come off the heat and just before serving.
-Add crushed garlic to extra virgin olive oil, lemon and apple cider vinegar and dress pasta, rice, vegetables and salads.
+So when using garlic in cooking, make sure you crush or chop your garlic and leave it for 10 minutes before adding to the heat.
+This will give the garlic time to form the strong allicin properties which will remain stable through the cooking process.
+Alternatively, stir into your soups, casseroles, stir fries, slow cooked meals etc. after they have come off the heat and just before serving.
+You can also add crushed garlic to some extra virgin olive oil, lemon and apple cider vinegar and use this to dress pasta, rice, vegetables and salads.
 It's also a component of my 'Jungle Juice' which I will give you the recipe for at the end of these tips.

 Now before you say, "what the???" - Hear me out!